Tania – “I found the lump in my breast thanks to my daughter.”

 “My husband is Italian and as his parents are very traditional my diagnosis created problems, as they saw my breast cancer diagnosis as a ‘bad’ disease which complicated matters.”

-“I found the lump one night thanks to Hannah.
+“I found the lump in my breast one night thanks to Hannah.
 I had been getting up on an hourly basis so I decided to do a self-check and found the lump.
 Call it women’s intuition/ gut instinct, I knew it was going to be bad.”

 The next morning Tania contacted her local doctor’s clinic.